-Lean Meats and Seafood
+Choose Lean Meats and Seafood

 While carbs are essential for health, you may want to limit rich sources before important events if you're prone to gassiness.
 Most carbohydrate-containing foods stimulate gas during digestion.
 Meats and seafood provide rich amounts of protein, but no carbohydrates, making them useful meal choices for preventing flatulence.
-Avoid high-fat meats, such as cheeseburgers and fried chicken, which can delay stomach emptying and cause discomfort and bloating.
+Avoid high-fat meats, such as cheeseburgers and fried chicken, which can delay stomach emptying and cause gas in the stomach with discomfort and bloating.
 To keep your meat and seafood lean, bake, poach, steam or grill them using natural herbs and lemon juice instead of creamy sauces for flavor.

 - National Digestive Diseases Information Clearinghouse: Gas in the Digestive Tract

 - University of Michigan Health System: Helpful Hints for Controlling Gas